mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 $$

-A note on the derivation of the expected risk.
-The Pmiss and Pfa notation comes from the BOSARIS documentation, however, the formula is used in many assessment frameworks and is quite intuitive.
+A note on the derivation of the expected risk - the Pmiss and Pfa notation comes from the BOSARIS documentation, however, the formula is used in many assessment frameworks and is quite intuitive.
 That is perhaps why its derivation is often not documented, so I include it below.

 The expected risk is the risk of every action chosen for all instances in the data.
 But the action chosen depends on the instance region, $R_0$ and $R_1$: